 He also served as the head coach of the U-15 and U-19 squads at CF Badalona in Spain’s third division from 2005-08.

-During his extensive coaching career, Covelo worked with and helped develop several stars in Europe, including Barcelona winger Cristian Tello, Swansea City center back Jordi Amat and 19-year-old midfielder Amadou Diawara, who was recently purchased by Napoli for nearly $16 million.
+During his extensive coaching career, Covelo worked with and helped develop several stars in Europe, including Barcelona winger Cristian Tello, Swansea City center back Jordi Amat and midfielder Amadou Diawara, who was purchased by Napoli for nearly $16 million.